-Wildlife exploring in Westfjords
+Wildlife Exploring in the Westfjords

-Kvíar Lodge is an old farmhouse in the Hornstrandir Nature Reserve.
+Kvíar Lodge is an old farmhouse in the Hornstrandir nature reserve.
 When people abandoned the area in 1948 with their livestock, arctic foxes became the only remaining land mammals.
 For 65 years they have roamed the fjords and bays, free from human disturbance, making them rather tame and playful.